SeppoPakonen/AudioAssets/README.md

 # AudioAssets
-My music and soundfiles.
+These are my music and soundfiles.
+I have composed allmost all of these songs.
 Files are in open source formats.
+You are free to use these in any way as long as you give me the credit for original compositions.

+Songs are sorted to folders based on their original composition year.
+They show well my learning process.
+I was 11 years old in 2001, when I started, which should give the perspective.
+I am still in the process of writing new tabs based on my old notes and recordings.
+I have +50 songs in the queue.

 ## Instructions
 ### File extensions: